oskariorg/oskari-documentation/4 Frontend framework/00020-CoreAndSandbox.md

 ## Oskari global and sandbox

-The Oskari frontend framework functionality is located in the `/src` folder in [oskari-frontend repository](https://github.com/oskariorg/oskari-frontend/tree/master/src).
+The Oskari frontend framework functionality is located in the `src` folder in [oskari-frontend repository](https://github.com/oskariorg/oskari-frontend/tree/master/src).
 The folder also includes React.js based UI-component library (based on AntD-components).

 ### Oskari global